dderevjanik/wsdl-tsclient/README.md

                                     'PascalCase')                       [string]
       --caseInsensitiveNames        Parse WSDL definitions case-insensitively
                                                                        [boolean]
+      --useWsdlTypeNames            Use wsdl schema type names instead of parameter names for generated interface
+                                    names                              [boolean]
       --maxRecursiveDefinitionName  Maximum count of definitions with the same name but increased suffix.
 Will throw an error if exceeded.                  [number]